phsarah/phsarah/README.md

   </a>&nbsp;&nbsp;
 </p>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on create more projects for the portfolio!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning typescript and AWS
-- 😄 Pronouns: She/Her Ela/Dela
+- 😄 Pronouns: she/her ela/dela
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i believe in aliens 👽
 <p align='center'>
   📫 How to reach me: <a href='mailto:sarah.phessel@gmail.com'>sarah.phessel@gmail.com</a>
 </p>